NYPL/nypl-dgx-react-header/README.md

 * All releases merged into `master`, `MUST` be tagged and pushed to Github with their corresponding `version`

 ## AWS Elastic Beanstalk Application Settings
-By using the `aws-cli`, developers can deploy the Homepage App to the desired AWS application environments listed below:
+By using the `aws-cli`, developers can deploy the Header App to the desired AWS application environments listed below:

 | AWS Profile | Application Name | Environment |
 |---|---|---|